treysu/letterboxd-plex-sync/README.md

 A tool that syncs [Letterboxd](https://letterboxd.com/) user data (ratings, watch history, and watchlists) to a personal [Plex](https://www.plex.tv/) server.
 THIS IS A ONE WAY SYNC.
 This tool aims to enhance your Plex experience by keeping your viewing stats up to date with your Letterboxd profile! 🚀

+## ⚠️ Disclaimer

+This project is provided “as-is” without any guarantees or warranties of any kind.
+By using this tool, you accept full responsibility for any risks, including but not limited to data loss, misconfigurations, or disruptions to your Plex or Radarr server.
+- Rate Limits: Frequent use of this tool may trigger API rate limits for Plex, TMDB, or Radarr.
+Ensure you comply with their respective terms of service.
+- Letterboxd Scraping: This tool relies on simulating Letterboxd browser actions.
+Use this tool responsibly and at your own risk, as it is unknown if this could result in account restrictions.
+- Sensitive Data: Handle your .env file carefully, as it contains sensitive credentials (e.g., Plex token, Letterboxd credentials, API keys).
+Do not share this file or include it in public repositories.
+- Testing Recommended: Test this tool on a non-production server or with a limited dataset before deploying it to your main Plex or Radarr setup.
+- Use at Your Own Risk: The authors are not responsible for **any** consequences resulting from the use of this tool.

 ## ⚙️ How It Works

 This project simplifies syncing Letterboxd data to Plex by offering a simple Python script, as well as a Docker container wrapping that script with a cron process for easy deployment and automation.